ovska/FlameCsv/docs/docs/examples.md

 @"FlameCsv.CsvWriter" includes a `Create` method that can be used to create an instance of @"FlameCsv.CsvWriter`1" that allows you to write fields, records, or unescaped raw data directly into your output, while taking care of field quoting, delimiters, and escaping.
-The writer can be configured to flush automatically if the library detects that the internal buffers are getting saturated or flushed manually.
+The writer can be flushed manually, or be configured to flush automatically if the library detects that the internal buffers are getting saturated.

-> [!NOTE]
-> As @"System.IO.Pipelines.PipeWriter" does not support synchronous flushing, the returned type @"FlameCsv.CsvAsyncWriter`1" lacks synchronous methods that can cause a flush.

 # [UTF-16](#tab/utf16)
 ```cs